taylora3/weblog/content/pages/about.md

 template: "page"
 ---

-Andrew Taylor likes to make things with code
+Andrew Taylor likes to make things with code and do other things good too.